 ROLE IN CENTRUROIDES SPECIES

 One vial of Anascorp antivenom contains sufficient F(ab′)2 to neutralize 150 mouse LD50 of Centruroides venom.25 Safety and efficacy are documented in both animals and humans.1,8,9,10 In the FDA review and subsequent approval of Anascorp, six trials were submitted for consideration.
-Only one study was prospective, randomized, double-blinded, and controlled and demonstrated a clear benefit in reduction of signs and symptoms of scorpion envenomation by 4 hours postadministration (8/8 vs. 1/7), reduction in quantity of sedative administered (mean midazolam dose of 0.1 mg/kg (0.0–0.2 mg/kg) versus 4.6 mg/kg (0.1–16.7 mg/kg), and absence of free serum venom ...
+Only one study was prospective, randomized, double-blinded, and controlled and demonstrated a clear benefit in reduction of signs and symptoms of scorpion envenomation by 4 hours postadministration (8/8 vs. 1/7), reduction in quantity of sedative administered (mean midazolam dose of 0.1 mg/kg (0.0–0.2 mg/kg) versus 4.6 mg/kg (0.1–16.7 mg/kg), and ...